 Book: The Witches, Stacy Schiff

-“In this place they would establish Satan’s Kingdom, where his recruits could expect happy days and better times.”
+“In this place they would establish Satan’s Kingdom, where his recruits could expect happy days.”

-The Essex County witchcraft scare of 1692 in and around Salem Massachusetts reveals that certain ideas have always haunted America’s colonizers and their descendants: fear of the devil, fear of outsiders and invaders, fear of conspiracy, and most of all fear of persecution by enemies who are anonymous and invisible but somehow seem no less real for it.
+The Essex County witchcraft scare of 1692 in and around Salem, Massachusetts reveals that certain ideas have always haunted America’s colonizers and their descendants: fear of the devil, fear of conspiracy, and most of all fear of persecution by enemies who are anonymous and invisible but somehow no less real for it.

-Pulitzer-winning biographer Stacy Schiff chronicles the entire sordid affair, from its roots in the strange affliction of a minister’s niece and daughter through the theocratic crusade that executed 19 people for crimes that are impossible to commit and into the lessons of what happens when religious extremism becomes the norm.
+Pulitzer-winning biographer Stacy Schiff chronicles the sordid affair, from its roots in the strange affliction of a minister’s family through the theocratic crusade that executed 20 people for crimes that are impossible to commit–the wages of letting religious extremism becomes the norm.

-Schiff’s book sticks largely to the facts of the case but still explores the larger context.
-European colonizers of New England believed that the devil was constantly harassing them, that nearby native tribes–with whom they’d been at war for a generation–and enemy states were agents of Satan, and that persecution by evil powers may lie at the root of any misfortune that befalls them.
+European colonizers of New England believed that the devil was constantly harassing them, that nearby native tribes and enemy states alike were agents of Satan, and that persecution by evil powers lay at the root of any misfortune that befell them.

-In Schiff’s account of this period we can see the outline of the theology, persecution complexes, conspiracy think, and cultural paranoia that persists in America to this day, and reminds us of the terrible consequences of allowing religious zealotry to become the predominant force in society.
+In Schiff’s account of this period we see the theology, prejudices, conspiracy-think, and cultural paranoia that persists in America to this day, and are reminded of the terrible consequences of allowing religious zealotry to become the predominant force in society.

 Some critics have criticized Schiff for factual errors, and the book tends toward a stream of consciousness style that’s distracting at times.
-It’s not the most straightforward account of the history, but it is one of the ones with the least amount of baggage.
+But although it’s not the most straightforward account of the history, but it is one of the ones with the least amount of baggage for modern readers.